-(ii) The Board of Examiners:
+(b) The Institute Board of Examiners

-The Board of Examiners shall consist of: the Programme Director; the co-ordinators of the taught modules; the Heads of the contributing Departments; the External Examiners; and such other members of academic staff of the partner Universities as may be required from year to year.
-The Board shall be chaired by a Professor of the nominated administering university.
+The Board of Examiners shall consist of: the Programme Director; the co-ordinators of the taught modules; the Heads of the contributing Departments; the External Examiners; and such other members of academic staff of the partner universities as may be required from year to year.
+The Board shall be chaired by a professor of the nominated administering university.
 A quorum must include the External Examiners, the Programme Director and a representative from each of the Universities.

-(iii) Reassessment:
+(c) Reassessment

-A candidate whose performance in any activity fails to satisfy the Board of Examiners may be permitted by the Examiners to attempt to pass in that activity on one further occasion only and normally not later than 2 years from the date of the first attempt.
-In such cases the Examiners shall prescribe whether the candidate shall be required to re-attend the whole course or specific parts of the course, or whether the candidate may be permitted to present for re-examination without further attendance on the course.
+A candidate whose performance in any activity within a module fails to satisfy the Institute Board of Examiners may be permitted by the Examiners to attempt to pass in that activity on one further occasion only and normally not later than 1 year from the date of the first attempt.
+In such cases the examiners shall prescribe whether the candidate shall be required to re-attend the whole course or specific parts of the course, or whether the candidate may be permitted to present for re-examination without further attendance on the course.

-6. Award
+1.6 Award

-(i) Master of Science:
+(a) Master of Science